Volumes of Polytopes Without Triangulations: Vertex 4-Polytopes

 \subsubsection{Lists from Triangulations}

 We have seen how we can express our volumes in a triangulation-independent and manifestly vertex-dependent way once we know the cyclic lists.
-However, since BCFW recursion gives us particular triangulations and not a tabulation of the cyclic lists defining a polytope, it is worthwhile to see how we can extract the lists from any particular triangulation.
-By doing this, we find that once we are given any particular triangulation, we can recover all of the information about the polytope---as well as any of its lower dimensional boundaries---in a completely algebraic and algorithmic way.
-This is all best seen via an example.\\ We consider a 4-simplex with the obvious triangulation being simply $[12345]$.
+However, in practice (using BCFW recursion, for example) we start with a particular triangulation and not a tabulation of the cyclic lists defining a polytope.
+It is therefore worthwhile to see how we can extract the lists from any particular triangulation.
+By doing this, we find that once we are given any particular triangulation, we can recover all of the information about the polytope---as well as any of its lower dimensional boundaries---using this calculus.
+This is best seen via an example.\\ We consider a 4-simplex with the obvious triangulation being simply $[12345]$.
 Via (\ref{eq:key4DIdentity}), we see that

 where we do not yet know the lists $\{l_{ij}\}$ defining the 4-simplex.
 We do know from (\ref{eq:main4DResult}), however, that (\ref{eq:4DSimplexListFromTriangle}) must be a sum over cyclic lists.
-Therefore, for example, by writing all of the $F_{...}$ objects in (\ref{eq:4DSimplexListFromTriangle}) with 1 as the left-most subscript and 2 as the second-to-left-most subscript (while keeping track of relative minus signs via the total antisymmetry of the $F_{...}$'s), we immediately read off that $l_{12}=(3,4,5)$.
-The other lists can be read off similarly. \\ It is clear that if one is solely interested in the volume of a particular simplex, there is no need for obtaining all of the cyclic lists or for expanding the volume out as a sum of $F_{...}$'s---one simply would simply write $[abcde]$.
-However, the process of reading off cyclic lists from a particular triangulation allows for the full utility of the $F_{...}$-calculus for arbitrarily complex polytopes in a straightforward and algorithmic way.
-The $F_{...}$ formalism has benefits that the formalism of calculating solely with $[abcde]$ objects lacks.
-Thus, even though the simplex itself appears more complicated in the $F_{...}$ formalism, this is simply a product of the fact that the simplex is not the most fundamental object for calculating volumes of polytopes.
-It is in this sense that we are taking one step back in order to take more steps forward.
-In higher dimensions and/or for very complicated polytopes, the utility of the $F_{...}$ formalism is most apparent.
+Therefore, for example, by writing all of the vertex objects in (\ref{eq:4DSimplexListFromTriangle}) with 1 as the left-most subscript and 2 as the second-to-left-most subscript (while keeping track of relative minus signs via the total antisymmetry of the $F_{...}$'s), we immediately read off that $l_{12}=(3,4,5)$.
+The other lists can be read off similarly. \\ If one is solely interested in the volume of a particular simplex, there is no need for obtaining all of the cyclic lists or for expanding the volume out as a sum of vertex objects---one would simply write $[abcde]$.
+However, the process of reading off cyclic lists from a particular triangulation allows for the full utility of the vertex calculus for arbitrarily complex polytopes in a straightforward way.